Amanda Lowney, PharmD, BCPS, BCCCP, BCEMP

 Byron Alston, PharmD, MHA, BCPS

-Rotation(s): Administration/Practice management
+Rotation(s): Administration/Practice Management

 Rotation Description: The resident will develop leadership skills and acquire an understanding of the administrative aspects of pharmacy practice.
 The rotation will focus on applying management principles while observing department and hospital policy and procedures.
 Rotation experiences may also include budget management, strategic planning, and process improvement projects.